nadethoughts/Aetheria/World/Religion/Aurion.md

 The essence of Aurion's being resonates with the boundless potential of creation.
 His touch ignites the flames of innovation, inspiring mortals to craft marvels that shape the world around them.
 Aurion's presence infuses the universe with a sense of wonder and possibility, fueling the aspirations of dreamers and visionaries.

 ### Symbols and Iconography
-The symbol of Aurion—a radiant sunburst emanating from an open palm—represents the expansive reach of his creative influence.
+The symbol of Aurion—a La-Pelu sunburst emanating from an open palm—represents the expansive reach of his creative influence.
 It symbolizes the boundless potential of creation and the nurturing touch of divine inspiration that breathes life into the cosmos.

 ### Followers and Worship
 Aurion's followers, known as Aurion's Craftsmen, are artisans, architects, and innovators who seek to channel his divine essence in their works.
 They view creation as a sacred act, honoring Aurion's teachings as they strive to manifest their visions in the material world.